erikgrinaker/toydb/REFERENCE.md

 ## Data Types

-The following data types are supported, and can be used as column types:
+The following data types are supported:

 * `BOOLEAN` (`BOOL`): logical truth values, i.e. true and false.
 * `FLOAT` (`DOUBLE`): 64-bit signed floating point numbers, using [IEEE 754 `binary64`](https://en.wikipedia.org/wiki/binary64) encoding.
-Supports a magnitude of 10⁻³⁰⁷ to 10³⁰⁸, and 53-bit precision (exact up to 15 significant figures), as well as the special values infinity and NaN.
+Supports magnitudes of 10⁻³⁰⁷ to 10³⁰⁸ with 53-bit precision (~15 significant figures), as well as the special values infinity and NaN.
 * `INTEGER` (`INT`): 64-bit signed integer numbers with a range of ±2⁶³-1.
 * `STRING` (`CHAR`, `TEXT`, `VARCHAR`): UTF-8 encoded strings up to 1024 bytes.

-In addition, the special `NULL` value is used for an unknown value of unknown data type, following the rules of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic).
+In addition, the special `NULL` value is used for an unknown value, following the rules of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic).

-Numeric types are not interchangable when stored; a float value cannot be stored in an integer column and vice-versa, even if the float value does not have a fractional part (e.g. `3.0`).
+Numeric types are not interchangable; a float value (even without a fractional part) cannot be stored in an integer column and vice-versa.

 ## SQL Syntax

 ### Keywords

-Keywords are reserved words that have special meaning in SQL statements, such as `SELECT`.
-These cannot be used as identifiers (e.g. table names) unless quoted with `"`.
-Keywords are case-insensitive.
-The complete list of keywords is:
+Keywords are reserved words with special meaning in SQL statements.
+They are case-insensitive, and must be quoted with `"` to be used as identifiers.
+The complete list is:

 `AS`, `ASC`, `AND`, `BEGIN`, `BOOL`, `BOOLEAN`, `BY`, `CHAR`, `COMMIT`, `CREATE`, `CROSS`, `DEFAULT`,`DELETE`, `DESC`, `DOUBLE`, `DROP`, `EXPLAIN`, `FALSE`, `FLOAT`, `FROM`, `GROUP`, `HAVING`, `INFINITY`, `INNER`, `INSERT`, `INT`, `INTEGER`, `INTO`, `IS`, `JOIN`, `KEY`, `LEFT`, `LIKE`, `LIMIT`, `NAN`, `NOT`, `NULL`, `OF`, `OFFSET`, `ON`, `ONLY`, `OR`, `ORDER`, `OUTER`, `PRIMARY`, `READ`, `REFERENCES`, `RIGHT`, `ROLLBACK`, `SELECT`, `SET`, `STRING`, `SYSTEM`, `TABLE`, `TEXT`, `TIME`, `TRANSACTION`, `TRUE`, `UNIQUE`, `UPDATE`, `VALUES`, `VARCHAR`, `WHERE`, `WRITE`

 ### Identifiers

-Identifiers are names for database objects, such as tables and columns.
-Unless quoted with `"`, identifiers may not be reserved keywords, must begin with any Unicode letter, and can contain any combination of Unicode letters, numbers, and underscores (`_`).
-Identifiers are automatically converted to lowercase, and have no length limit.
-In quoted identifiers, `""` can be used to escape a double quote character.
+Identifiers are names for database objects such as tables and columns.
+Unless quoted with `"`, they must begin with a Unicode letter followed by any combination of letters, numbers, and `_`, and cannot be reserved keywords. `""` can be used to escape a double quote character.
+They are always converted to lowercase.

 ### Constants

 #### Named constants

-The following case-insensitive keywords evaluate to constants:
+The following keywords evaluate to constants:

-* `FALSE`: the `BOOLEAN` false value.
+* `FALSE`: the boolean false value.
-* `INFINITY`: the IEEE 754 `binary64` floating-point value for infinity.
+* `INFINITY`: the floating-point value for infinity.
-* `NAN`: the IEEE 754 `binary64` floating-point value for NaN (not a number).
+* `NAN`: the floating-point value for NaN (not a number).
-* `NULL`: the unknown value.
+* `NULL`: an unknown value.
-* `TRUE`: the `BOOLEAN` true value.
+* `TRUE`: the boolean true value.

 #### String literals

-String literals are surrounded by single quotes `'`, and may contain any valid UTF-8 character.
+String literals are surrounded by single quotes `'`, and can contain any valid UTF-8 character.
 Single quotes must be escaped by an additional single quote, i.e. `''`, no other escape sequences are supported.
 For example:

 ```
 'A string with ''quotes'' and emojis 😀'